EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 • Geopolitical sensitivity: Safe-haven USD demand during risk-off episodes can override fundamental or technical setups entirely.

-• Low yield carry: With rates on both sides of the Atlantic moving in sync, carry trade opportunities are limited compared to emerging market pairs.
+• Low yield carry: With rates on both sides of the Atlantic at multi-year highs, carry trade opportunities are limited compared to EM pairs.

 EURUSD forecast methodology